Coronavirus (COVID-19) Preparedness & Response

-We strongly encourage team members and residents to follow CDC recommended practices which are proven to prevent the spread of COVID-19, such as social distancing, washing their hands with soap and water, covering their cough, avoiding close contact with others, and frequently wiping down desks, computers, tables, door handles, etc., with disinfectant cleaners.
+We strongly encourage team members and residents to follow CDC-recommended practices that are proven to prevent the spread of COVID-19, such as social distancing, washing their hands with soap and water, covering their cough, avoiding close contact with others.
+Frequently wiping down desks, computers, tables, door handles, etc., with disinfectant cleaners.

 Open communication is crucial.
 We will continue to provide regular updates about our community’s status on Stone Rehab’s website.
 This is in addition to the direct communications we have with our patients, their families, and our team members.

 At Stone Rehab, we know how important it is to stay connected to loved ones, especially in this challenging time.
 One way of making sure our patients are staying connected is with the Birdsong Tablet as well as in-person visitations.
-Stone Rehab has Birdsong Tablets in each and every private room.
-Our tablets are set up with Skype to ensure easy communication with a family member, friend, or neighbor!
+Stone Rehab has Birdsong Tablets in every room.
+Our tablets are set up with Skype to ensure easy communication with family members, friends, or neighbors!
 The Birdsong Tablet is also great for listening to music, watching TV shows, playing strategy games, and more.

 We want to assure you that providing a safe and healthy environment for patients and team members is a top priority at Stone Rehab.
 We are dedicated to their well-being.